BestTimesToVisit.com Logo

 packing

 Pack reef-safe sunscreen and a reusable water bottle to minimize your environmental impact.
-The delicate coral reefs are easily damaged by certain chemicals in sunscreen, and bringing your own bottle helps reduce plastic waste, which is a growing concern in the Maldives.
+The Maldives' delicate coral ecosystems are vulnerable, and many resorts encourage guests to use eco-friendly products and refill stations to reduce plastic waste.

 safety